sa1672ndo/angelauramc.github.io/markdown/wiki/faq/INSTALLATIONOFMODSRPWORLDS.md

-# How to install mods, Resource packs and worlds into PojavLauncher <!-- TODO: this. -->
+# How to install mods, Resource packs and worlds into Amethyst

  ## Mods
 1. Click on the "Create new profile" button in the version selector.
 2. Select a modding platform you want your mods to be, install any version you want.
-3. In the PojavLauncher menu, you will see "game directory" button, click it.
+3. In the Amethyst menu, you will see "game directory" button, click it.
 4. You will be automatically redirected to `.minecraft` folder.
 5. Inside you will find the `mods` folder.
 6. Paste your mods there.